HermanL02/WarwickUniversity-Notes/202401/PPT.md

 ## False Positive
 - Parents share kids shower time photo be classified as CSAM
 ## Inequality between Person and Company
-- The customer would not know without E2EE
+- The customer would not know without E2EE, how the company gonna treat their data
+## Crimes already had before E2EE invented
+- The Government could use other technologies to

 # What's the Future?
 - Current status of the proposal and debates.